Aeroluna/LunaCoopMod/README.md

 - Reduced Firebat weapon backswing and damage point.

 Small change to make stutter-stepping with Firebats feel smoother.
+What mod doesn't do this?

 - Added new Medic ability: Restoration.
   - Removes any negative effects on target allied unit.